PsichiX/Keket/README.md

   - `image://grass.png`
   - `mesh://teapot.gltf?lod=2`
 - `AssetRef` - wrapper around asset path and cached asset handle.
 Useful for serialization.
 Allows to resolve asset once and reuse cached handle later.
+- `SmartAssetRef` - Reference-counted version of `AssetRef` that allows automatic unloading assets that aren't referenced anywhere.
 - `AssetFetch` - an engine telling where from asset bytes are loaded.
 Basic one is `FileAssetFetch`.
+- `AssetStore` - an engine telling where to asset bytes are stored.
+Basic one is `FileAssetStore`.
 - `AssetProtocol` - an engine telling how fetched asset bytes are decoded into asset components, selected based on asset path protocol part.
 For example `TextAssetProtocol` or `BytesAssetProtocol`.

 ## Use Cases